 Do not send correspondence with the mortgage payment.
 Our payment processing centers only handle the application of mortgage payments and the additional funds indicated above.
 Any other funds or correspondence must be mailed to our Correspondence Address located on the front of your billing statement.
 You may also view important U.S. Bank contact information.
 Your loan number should be referenced on all correspondence for quick and efficient processing.

 Escrow accounts are maintained by your mortgage servicer to pay your property taxes and insurance.
 Your lender funds this account through the escrow portion of your monthly mortgage payment.
 Not all mortgage loans require an escrow account.
 If you meet certain criteria, you may have the option to not keep an escrow.
 To learn more about escrow, please visit our Financial IQ page.
-To see if your loan qualifies for an escrow removal, contact our Customer Service Center at 800-365-7772 Monday through Friday from 7 a.m. to 8 p.m.
-CST or on Saturday from 8 a.m. to 2 p.m.
-CST.
+To see if your loan qualifies for an escrow removal, contact our Customer Service Center at 800-365-7772 Monday through Friday from 7 a.m. to 9 p.m.
+CT and Saturday from 9 a.m. to 2 p.m.
+CT.

 An escrow shortage occurs when there are insufficient funds in the account to cover all escrow paid expenses.
 It is a common occurrence that is most typically caused by an unexpected increase if your property taxes and/or insurance.
 If at any time you have an escrow shortage, U.S. Bank will use corporate funds to continue paying your tax and insurance bills on time.
 An escrow analysis will be performed annually and your monthly mortgage payment will be adjusted to reflect the higher escrow needs so as to avoid another shortage.
 Additionally, you may either repay U.S. Bank for funds used to cover your shortage in full or increase your payment to cover the shortage over the course of 12 months.
 To learn more about escrow, please visit our Financial IQ page.